Azasakhe/Netflix/Sync-of-watched-status-with-Netflix.md

 ## The video resume not works

-It is a know bug of Kodi 18.x version that prevent to resume the videos, fixed on Kodi 19.x.
+It is a know bug of Kodi 18.x version that prevent to resume the videos, fixed on Kodi v19.x and above.

 ## When i stop playback the resume is not updated